daisynyj/DataIntensive/project0.md

 http://www.scidb.org/forum/viewtopic.php?f=6&t=495

 Software AG
 Software AG helps organizations achieve their business objectives faster.
-The company°Øs big data, integration and business process technologies enable customers to drive operational efficiency, modernize their systems and optimize processes for smarter decisions and better service.
-Building on over 40 years of customer-centric innovation, the company is ranked as a °∞leader°± in more than a dozen market categories, fueled by core product families Adabas-Natural, Alfabet, Apama, ARIS, Terracotta, webMethods and Software AG Live.
+The company‚Äôs big data, integration and business process technologies enable customers to drive operational efficiency, modernize their systems and optimize processes for smarter decisions and better service.
+Building on over 40 years of customer-centric innovation, the company is ranked as a ‚Äúleader‚Äù in more than a dozen market categories, fueled by core product families Adabas-Natural, Alfabet, Apama, ARIS, Terracotta, webMethods and Software AG Live.
 Reference:
 http://www.softwareag.com/corporate/company/companyinfo/overview/default.asp